Probing Right Handed Neutrino assisted Reheating with Gravitational Waves and Leptogenesis: Gravitational Wave Generation during RHN-Assisted Reheating

-The decay of the RHNs in both cases produces an effective CP asymmetry which is expressed as
+The decay of the RHNs in both cases produces an effective CP asymmetry which is expressed as \cite{Davidson:2008bu}

-where $K=(Y_{\nu}^{\dagger}Y_{\nu})$ and $\mathcal{F}(x)=\sqrt{x}\left[1+(1+x)\ln\left(\frac{x}{1+x}\right)\right]$ represents the loop function generated due to the interference between the decay process of $N_{i}$ at tree level and one loop level.
+where $K=(Y_{\nu}^{\dagger}Y_{\nu})$ and $\mathcal{F}(x)=\sqrt{x}\left[1+\frac{1}{1-x}+(1+x)\ln\left(\frac{x}{1+x}\right)\right]$ represents the loop function generated due to the interference between the decay process of $N_{i}$ at tree level and one loop level considering both the vertex and the self energy corrections for hierarchical RHNs.
 Note that, for scenario (a), decay of all generations of RHNs may not in general contribute to the total CP asymmetry.
 For example, within the framework of hierarchical RHN masses following the condition $M_{1}<M_{2}<\ldots<M_{i}$, the produced CP asymmetry from $N_{i>1}$ decay may get diluted due to the still prevailing production process of $N_{1}$ (via inverse decay).
 In that case, only the lightest RHN would contribute for non-zero CP asymmetry.
 On the contrary, with $M_{i}>T_{\rm max}$ satisfied in scenario (b), all RHNs effectively generate the CP asymmetry, and total CP asymmetry would be dictated by $\epsilon_{\ell}=\sum_{i}\epsilon_{\ell}^{i}$ with $i=1,\,2,\,3,\ldots$.
 Remember that, in our setup, we have only two RHNs, out of which inflaton can decay to only lightest RHN as $M_2>m_\phi>M_1$.
 Consequently, CP asymmetry can only be generated from the lightest RHN for both the scenarios.

-The CP asymmetry generated in this way leads to an effective leptonic (more specifically $B-L$) asymmetry which eventually gets converted to baryon asymmetry due to sphaleron transitions at the time of sphaleron decoupling temperature $T_\text{sp}\sim131.7$ GeV.
+The CP asymmetry generated in this way leads to an effective leptonic (more specifically $B-L$) asymmetry which eventually gets converted to baryon asymmetry due to sphaleron transitions at the time of sphaleron decoupling temperature $T_\text{sp}\sim131.7$ GeV~\cite{DOnofrio_2014}.
 Since, in our case, the generated CP asymmetry (and eventually the $B-L$ asymmetry) from the RHN decay are intricately connected with the decay of the inflaton and the Hubble expansion rate during reheating process, solution of the coupled Boltzmann equations related to the energy density of the inflaton $\rho_{\phi}$, number density of the RHNs $n_{N_{i}}$ and energy density of the radiation $\rho_{R}$ (as presented in \eqsref{phi}-\refb{r}) is required along with the BE for $B-L$ asymmetry which reads as

 to estimate the exact $B-L$ asymmetry surviving till $T_\text{sp}$.
 Finally, the resultant baryon asymmetry is evaluated as \cite{Harvey_1990} $n_B^{\rm sp}=(28/79) n_{B-L}^{\rm sp}$.